gittiai/TELEBOT/README.md

 📌 Features :
  ● Input: 1–3 keywords or a full query (e.g., rank vs percentile, how to stay focused as a dropper?)

- ● LLM-Powered generation using Gemini Pro and Groq
+ ● LLM-Powered generation using Groq

  ● Tones supported: Motivational, Relatable, Announcement Style